Table of content

 Critical evaluation questions:

-• Pricing structure: Are you paying per seat, per device, or usage-based?
+- Pricing structure: Are you paying per seat, per device, or usage-based?
 What fees apply beyond the base price?
+Are there device markups on top of subscription fees?

 The best solution scales with your company without forcing you into commitments that don't match your growth pattern.
-If you're hiring 20 people this quarter and 5 next quarter, paying the same monthly platform fee both times doesn't make sense.
+If you're hiring 20 people this quarter and 5 next quarter, paying the same annual subscription both times doesn't make sense.

 Focus on the three factors that create the most friction in global IT asset management: delivery reliability, transparent pricing, and consistent lead times across all markets.
-A vendor that can't guarantee 4-7 business day delivery in Brazil and India will slow down your hiring.
-A vendor with opaque pricing that bundles platform fees and device costs will inflate your total spend.
-A vendor without local operations will leave new hires waiting weeks for equipment while you scramble to source from local retailers.
+A vendor that can't guarantee 3–5 business day delivery in Brazil and India will slow down your hiring.
+A vendor with opaque pricing that bundles annual subscriptions, device markups, and reseller fees will inflate your total spend.
+A vendor without local operations will leave new hires waiting weeks for equipment while you scramble to coordinate with third-party partners.

 Frequently asked questions